ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

   - could possibly be a run-time option within L-Galaxies (give everything to main descendant) but should work out of the box with tree as input.

 * Code to locate the central subhalo (if any) in a halo.

-* (Probably) code to add a dummy subhalo if running in L-Galaxies model (or even if not, might allow higher resolution).

 * Need angular momentum of halos from merger graph: